conda-forge/conda-forge.github.io/docs/glossary.md

 [Learn more](https://conda-forge.org/docs/maintainer/knowledge_base.html#cdt-packages).

-## CLI {#term-CLI}

-Command Line Interface.
-A program in which commands are entered as text, one line at a time, for a computer to execute.
-This is done in the Miniforge Prompt in Windows, and in a terminal in macOS and Linux. `conda` is executed in a CLI.
-[Learn More](https://en.wikipedia.org/wiki/Command-line_interface).

-## CI {#term-CI}

-Continuous Integration.
-Continuous integration is the practice of automating the integration of code changes from multiple contributors into a single software project.
-[Learn More](https://en.wikipedia.org/wiki/Continuous_integration).

 ## CFEP {#term-CFEP}

 Conda Forge Enhancement Proposal.
 A CFEP is a document which outlines a suggested change to how the conda-forge project operates, from a technical standpoint as well as to address social topics such as governance and expected conduct.